-The approximation becomes accurate with low support thresholds.
-Figure 1 (left) plots the Kendall's tau of $fpof{\sigma}$ in comparison with fpof for some benchmarks.
-When the support threshold becomes very low, the number of patterns and the extraction time explode, see Figure 1 (right).
+The approximation becomes accurate with very low minimal support thresholds.
+Figure 1 plots on the left-hand side, the Kendall's tau of $fpof{\sigma}$ in comparison with fpof for some benchmarks1.
+Unfortunately, when the minimal support threshold becomes very low, the number of patterns (see the right plot of Figure 1) and the extraction time explode.
 Furthermore, the approximation error is not estimated.
-With a smaller budget, we claim that it is possible to approximate more precisely FPOF while having a bound on the error.
+With a smaller (time or pattern) budget, we claim that it is possible to approximate more precisely FPOF while having a bound on the error.